Essential Maintenance

 KMBC and CGL are both committed to ensuring that your information is handled in accordance with the principles set out in data protection legislation and guidance from the Information Commissioner’s Office (ICO).

-In order to effectively deliver the Integrated Drug and Alcohol Recovery Service and ensure best outcomes for service users are met we may get your information from one or more of the following sources:
+In order to effectively deliver the Integrated Drug and Alcohol Recovery Service and ensure the best outcomes for service users are met we may get your information from one or more of the following sources:

 We ask that you: